If you’re anything like me, you mark the four seasons by sports seasons rather than calendar dates and weather.

 - Hating rival fans and descending into tribalism.

-- Constantly failing to discipline emotional reactions to team performance
+- Continually failing to discipline emotional reactions to team performance

 - Spending inordinate amounts of time obsessing over all things team-related.